Clay County Residential Master Building Permit Program for Repetitive Home Construction

 • Compliance with zoning regulations

-4. Mechanical drawings, HVAC load calculations, and equipment specifications (if applicable).
+4. Mechanical drawings, HVAC load calculations, and equipment specifications, if applicable.

 5. Any additional HVAC system design details not included in the AMP.